-Good candidates anticipate what questions interviewers are going to ask.
-Bad candidates don't know what to expect at the interview.
+Good candidates anticipate interview questions.
+Bad candidates don't know what questions to expect.

-Good candidates write down their interview responses in advance.
+Good candidates write interview responses in advance.
 Bad candidates don't see the value of clarifying their thoughts in writing, before they speak.

-Good candidates verbally rehearse their written responses so they don't have to worry about what they're going to say.
-Verbal practice helps them appear casual, conversational and relaxed.
+Good candidates verbally rehearse their written responses so they don't worry about what they're going to say.
+Verbal practice helps them appear casual, conversational, and relaxed.
 Bad candidates prepare for interviews by spending countless hours passively reading about the company.

 Good candidates know what the hiring manger is looking for.
 They redline the job description.
 They've circle all the important keywords including skills and experiences they're looking for.
 They ask the recruiter (or friends at the company) thoughtful tips and clues about the hiring manager and the position: What is he looking for?
 What are his pet peeves?
 What did he like or not like about other candidates or (if applicable) the candidate's predecessor?

 Good candidate promote themselves effectively.
 Good candidates think about the story they want the interviewers to share at the water cooler.
 Bad candidates think about covering every career moment on the resume.
 Good candidates use the right keywords, using vocabulary and concepts familiar to the interviewer.
 Bad candidates use language familiar to only themselves.